Criminal Justice in Texas: What Happens After a Trial

 Do you have a criminal defense lawyer near me?

-Mary Beth Harrell Law Firm has an office in Killeen at 701 W Central Texas Expressway.
+Mary Beth Harrell Criminal Defense and DWI Lawyers has an office in Killeen at 701 W Central Texas Expressway.
 If you cannot come to us, we can arrange in-custody visits as well as phone or video consultations.

 Speak with a strong Killeen criminal defense lawyer now

-Here at the Mary Beth Harrell Law Firm, we fight to preserve your freedom and your reputation.
+Here at the Mary Beth Harrell Criminal Defense and DWI Lawyers, we fight to preserve your freedom and your reputation.
 We work to minimize the consequences of a conviction.
 Our defense lawyers have helped numerous clients stay out of jail and restart their lives.
 Contact us today or use our contact form to schedule a consultation.
 Our criminal defense lawyers in Killeen serve clients throughout all of Central Texas, including Temple, Belton, Copperas Cove, Harker Heights, and Waco, as well as McLennan, Coryell, and Bell Counties.